 - Nationality: Indian citizenship and residency are typically required3.

-- Age: The minimum age is usually 25 years, with a maximum age of 85 years at loan maturity3.
+- Age: The minimum age is usually 25 years, with a maximum age of 85 years at loan maturity

-- Credit Score: A CIBIL score of 700 or higher is often preferred by lenders3.
+- Credit Score: A CIBIL score of 700 or higher is often preferred by lenders

-- Occupation: Salaried individuals, self-employed professionals, and non-professionals are eligible3.
+- Occupation: Salaried individuals, self-employed professionals, and non-professionals are eligible

-- Property Ownership: The property must have a clear and marketable title, free from disputes4.
+- Property Ownership: The property must have a clear and marketable title, free from disputes

-- Income: Applicants must demonstrate a regular income and repayment capacity7.
+- Income: Applicants must demonstrate a regular income and repayment capacity

 Documentation Requirements